Reaching All Students with Universal Design for Learning

 Guideline 2: Design for multiple means of representation

-The second of CAST’s guidelines targets the “What” of learning and focuses on designing for multiple means of representation of content.
-Enacting this principle ensures that all students have the opportunity to interact with and comprehend your course content in the most effective way.
+This guidelines targets the “What” of learning, focusing on designing multiple means of representation of content.
+This principle ensures that all students have the opportunity to interact with and comprehend your course content in the most effective way.

-• Can you offer learners options or choices for how they access that content?
+- Do learners have options or choices for how they access that content?

-• Can you help learners by highlighting patterns, critical features, big ideas and relationships more clearly?
+- Can you highlight patterns, critical features, big ideas and relationships more clearly?

-• Are there places where you can simplify language and wording of the material for clarity?
+- Can you simplify language and wording of the material for clarity?

 Visit the Teaching Resources Page on Elevating Your Content with UDL to learn more about widening the path to perception and comprehension of instructional materials.